Communication and Media

 - News – The Institute, Research Office, centres and departments post news about current research activity on their “News” pages (see examples)

-- Research Bulletin – News about current research activity are sent to the community every two months (see example)
+- Research Bulletin – News about current research activity are sent to the community every month (see issues)

 - Newsletters by the centres – Centres publish newsletters for their target audience

-- Global Challenges: The Graduate Institute Research Dossiers – A high-quality series exploring a topical issue (see issue no. 1, February 2017)
+- Global Challenges: The Graduate Institute Research Dossiers – A high-quality series exploring a topical issue (see issues)

 - News of the Week – A weekly selection of news presented in the form of a newsletter